cronokirby/new-blog/content/posts/data-races-vs-race-conditions.md

 ## Race Conditions

 Race conditions stem from `non-determinism` in concurrent programs.
-In theory any observable non-determinsm from concurrency could be *considered* a race condition, but in practice what constitutes a race condition depends on what properties we want our program to respect.
+In theory any observable non-determinism from concurrency could be *considered* a race condition, but in practice what constitutes a race condition depends on what properties we want our program to respect.